Binance Review

 2024: CZ completed his prison sentence.
 Binance hired aggressively in compliance, adding 1,000+ employees focused on AML, KYC, and regulatory affairs.

 2025: The SEC dropped several charges against Binance in early 2025.
-ADGM granted three full licenses in December.
-These were wins that signaled the worst was over.
+ADGM granted three licenses in December.

 What This Actually Means for Your Money